Azure/azure-sdk-for-net/sdk/metricsadvisor/Azure.AI.MetricsAdvisor/README.md

 Install-Package Azure.Identity
 ```

 You will also need to [register a new AAD application][register_aad_app] and [grant access][aad_grant_access] to Metrics Advisor by assigning the `"Cognitive Services Metrics Advisor User"` role to your service principal.
-You may want to assign the `"Cognitive Services Metrics Advisor Administrator"` role instead if administrator privileges are required, such as.
+You may want to assign the `"Cognitive Services Metrics Advisor Administrator"` role instead if administrator privileges are required.

 Set the values of the client ID, tenant ID, and client secret of the AAD application as environment variables: AZURE_CLIENT_ID, AZURE_TENANT_ID, AZURE_CLIENT_SECRET.